FrancisBanville/ms_interpreting_probabilities/README.md

 > ## Box 4: Taxonomic scaling of interactions {-}
 >
 > Given that our interpretation of the properties of ecological networks depends
-> on their taxonomic level [@Guimaraes2020Structurea], investigating the
+> on their taxonomic level [@Melian2011EcoDyn], investigating the taxonomic
-> taxonomic scaling of interactions (i.e., how interaction probabilities change
+> scaling of interactions (i.e., how interaction probabilities change with
-> with taxonomic level) is important.
-There are no inherent differences between
+> taxonomic level) is important.
+There are no inherent differences between the
-> the taxonomic scaling of local and regional interactions.
-The taxonomic level
+> taxonomic scaling of local and regional interactions.
+The taxonomic level of
-> of interactions impacts the definition of nodes.
-Local and regional
+> interactions impacts the definition of nodes.
+Local and regional interaction
-> interaction probabilities are not directly conditioned on taxonomic scale.
+> probabilities are not directly conditioned on taxonomic scale.
+However, some
-> However, some conditional variables (e.g., trait distribution) may covary with
+> conditional variables (e.g., trait distribution) may covary with taxonomic
-> taxonomic scale.
-In such cases, local and regional interaction probabilities
+> scale.
+In such cases, local and regional interaction probabilities would
-> would change taxonomically following the scaling of these variables.
+> change taxonomically following the scaling of these variables.
 >
 > In both types of interactions, transitioning to a broader level of
 > organization (e.g., from a species-level network $S$ to a genus-level network